 Matthew Baillie (1761–1823), first described cerebral hemorrhage as the consequence of disease of the blood vessels of the brain.

-Hemorrhagic stroke occurs when intracranial vessels rupture and bleed into cerebral tissues due to malformation, traumatic injury, and/or bleeding diathesis.
+Hemorrhagic stroke occurs when intracranial vessels rupture and bleed into cerebral tissues due to malformation, traumatic injury, and/or bleeding diathesis, or coagulopathies.
 Cerebral venous sinus thrombosis results in back pressure and leakage of blood into brain tissue, or loss of flow into areas of the brain due to the higher pressure.

 Ischemic strokes result from an interruption in blood flow due to inadequate systolic cardiac function, inappropriate vasoconstriction, or thromboembolic occlusion of a vessel.

 Epidemiology including risk factors and primary prevention